 Can you believe the 2020 presidential race is already underway?
 It seems like every week someone new announces their bid for presidency, and some of the most talked about candidates are women.
-So far there are 6 women running for president who have officially announced their campaigns.
-Here is a list of all the women running for president in 2020 and what you should know about them.
+There are a record breaking number of women who have put in their bid for president.
+Here are some of the ones you should know about.

 Amy Klobuchar is the longtime senator of Minnesota who has a history of working on both sides of the aisle.

 According to Klobuchar’s website, she’s running for President…. “because I believe we can be a nation governed not by chaos – but from opportunity”, “because we’re tired of divisive politics”, and “because we need to rise to the occasion and meet the challenges of our day.”

 Her campaign has faced some controversy because of reports that her staff dislikes working with her, but she responded to the criticism by saying, “I can be tough.”

 “I did this announcement speech in the middle of a blizzard and I think we need people with grit—I have that grit.”